jmsdnns/jmsdnns.com/content/quotations/index.md

 _"When you do the common things in life in an uncommon way, you will command the attention of the world."_
 - **George Washington Carver**

+_"If I had to live my life again, I’d make the same mistakes, only sooner."_
+- Tallulah Bankhead

 _"Blessed is the man, who having nothing to say, abstains from giving wordy evidence of the fact."_
 - **George Eliot**